sciZer0/7/v/README.md

 <h2 align="center">Abstract</h2>

-After emerging of the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless the implementation of this idea — the Bitcoin blockchain — supposes that the idea itself starts only at 2140, in 118 years.
+After emerging of the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless the implementation of this idea — the Bitcoin blockchain — supposes that the idea itself starts only in 118 years, at 2140.

 Additionally, the Bitcoin blockchain has a lot of unsolvable technological and social problems being fundamental (described below).